 Before 1 April 2019 the Company wrote commercial lines insurance in the United Kingdom and, through its branch in Dublin, in Ireland.
 As of 1 April 2019, all new business and renewals for the Company's branch in Ireland were written by the Company's wholly owned Irish subsidiary, TIDAC.
 On 1 October 2019 a Part VII transfer of the business to TIDAC of the Company's Ireland branch, and its run-off branches in Holland, France and Germany, was completed.
-The Company writes an 80% whole account quota share reinsurance of all business written by TIDAC, including the business subject to the Part VII transfer.
-The Company also covers risks located outside of the UK by way of facultative reinsurance in support of its UK based insureds.
-There have been no changes to the scope of the Company's operations during 2022.
+The Group also covers risks located outside of the UK and Ireland, primarily in support of its UK and Ireland based insureds.
+There have been no material changes to the scope of the Group's operations during 2022.

-The Company is a provider of insurance solutions targeted at specific customer groups where it can add value with tailored insurance coverage or specific claims handling and risk management expertise.
-The Company's major target customer groups include technology, healthcare and automotive companies, local authorities, property owners, solicitors, financial institutions, and large corporate insureds.
-The Company also writes certain specialty classes of insurance including Renewable Energy, Public and Private Company D&O and certain marine classes, including Hull, Cargo and Ports and Terminals.
+The Group is a provider of insurance solutions targeted at specific customer groups where it can add value with tailored insurance coverage or specific claims handling and risk management expertise.
+The Group's major target customer groups include technology, healthcare and automotive companies, local authorities, property owners, solicitors, financial institutions, and large corporate insureds.
+The Group also writes certain specialty classes of insurance including Renewable Energy, Public and Private Company D&O and certain marine classes, including Hull, Cargo and Ports and Terminals.